 The KRF plan "Identifying vulnerable people in an emergency" holds a list of organisations and establishments who can be contacted in the event of an emergency to provide relevant information on those classed as vulnerable.

-Dartford Borough Council may provide assistance in the identification of vulnerable people through data and records that the council hold.
+Dartford Borough Council may provide assistance in the identification of vulnerable people through data and records held.
+DBC may also make direct safeguarding referrals in line with the relevant policies.